-3) Were the Mathews aware that children who have been adopted after a history of gross neglect and abandonment tend to suffer of Reactive Attachment Disorder (RAD) So what was termed as developmental issues and limited verbal communication skills were really the effects of Post-Traumatic Stress Disorder, Sensory Processing Dysfunction etc mainly arising from the early childhood deprivation, neglect and abuse that causes attachment problems.
+3) Were the Mathews aware that children who have been adopted after a history of gross neglect and abandonment tend to suffer from Reactive Attachment Disorder (RAD) So what was termed as developmental issues and limited verbal communication skills were really the effects of Post-Traumatic Stress Disorder, Sensory Processing Dysfunction etc mainly arising from the early childhood deprivation, neglect, and abuse that causes attachment problems.

 4) Did they treat both the kids fairly or was the biological child treated better?
-Children with RAD are very jealous of attention given to other siblings, they will whine, cling, hit, chatter, to monopolize Mom’s attention – again, insecure or anxious attachment.
-Was Mrs Mathews tired of having to deal with Shirin’s incessant demands that she put on ear-plugs, locked her bed-room door and slept through the horror that was being played in her home.
+Children with RAD are very jealous of the attention given to other siblings, they will whine, cling, hit, chatter, to monopolize Mom’s attention – again, insecure or anxious attachment.

-6) While Mr Mathews was definitely creating a storm about little Sherin’s disobiedence, which definitely could not have been a silent affair, Mum Mathews was fast asleep, is it possible?
+6) While Mr. Mathews was definitely creating a storm about little Sherin’s disobedience, which definitely could not have been a silent affair, Mum Mathews was fast asleep, is it possible?

 7) When did Mum Mathews actually wake up from her beauty sleep and what did she do when she realized that her other daughter was not around?

-10) Why did Wesley Mathews dispose off the body?
+10) Why did Wesley Mathews dispose of Sherin’s body?
 Was he trying to hide his crime and did his wife know about his actions?